ahmedrezgui/Adaptive_Rag_TN_Stock_Market/README.md

 # Adaptive_Rag_TN_Stock_Market

 This project implements an **Adaptive RAG (Retrieval-Augmented Generation)** system to assist users in making **stock market investment decisions** based on real-time information and relevant documents.
-The system uses **LangChain**, **LangGraph**, and **ChromaDB** for vector storage, providing an intelligent, self-reflecting agent capable of improving the results through query refinement and web search integration.
+The system uses **LangChain**, **LangGraph**, and **Pinecone** for vector storage, providing an intelligent, self-reflecting agent capable of improving the results through query refinement and web search integration.

 ## Features